 The fibroid is separated from the uterus.
 The cut surface is sutured.
 The fibroid is removed from the abdomen in a piecemeal with a power motor (morcellator) and sent for histopathological examination.

 Hysteroscopic myomectomy is done using an instrument called a resectoscope.
 The resectoscope is passed into the uterus through the vagina and cervix.
-The resectoscope has an electric loop which operates in a fluid media which distends the uterus and shares of the fibroid bit by bit.
+The resectoscope has an electric loop that operates in a fluid media which distends the uterus and shares the fibroid bit by bit.